|Product Name||Ibrutinib powder|

 For people who have not yet had treatment for their CLL (first-line treatment).
 Ibrutinib powder can be given on its own or in combination with rituximab or obinutuzumab (antibody therapies).
 For people whose CLL has relapsed after treatment.
 For people with relapsed CLL, ibrutinib powder can be given on its own or with bendamustine (a chemotherapy drug) and rituximab.

 ♦ Waldenström’s macroglobulinaemia (WM)

 For people who have previously received other treatments for WM.
 For people who can’t have chemo-immunotherapy (chemotherapy with antibody therapy) as first-line treatment.

-European approval to use ibrutinib in CLL and mantle cell lymphoma was granted in November 2014.
+European approval to use ibrutinib powder in CLL and mantle cell lymphoma was granted in November 2014.
 It was then extended to WM in May 2015.
-In 2016, the European Medicines Agency (EMA) expanded ibrutinib’s recommended uses for CLL.
+In 2016, the European Medicines Agency (EMA) expanded ibrutinib powder’s recommended uses for CLL.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using ibrutinib and call your doctor at once if you have:
+Stop using ibrutinib powder and call your doctor at once if you have:

 ▪ signs of infection–fever, chills, weakness, mouth sores, cough with mucus, trouble breathing;

 ▪ signs of bleeding inside your body–dizziness, weakness, confusion, problems with speech, prolonged headache, black or bloody stools, pink or brown urine, or coughing up blood or vomit that looks like coffee grounds;